 The exceptional project managers will not only engage the more mundane aspects of managing the project but will be deeply involved in team building and the tactical execution of their portion of a strategic plan.
 It is this concept of the team that is this project managers concern.
 This team!
 This team is the project manager’s reason for being.
 In the end it is the team that brings the project to a successful conclusion – not the project manager.

 Let’s examine what experience and research indicates are the 5 major characteristic building blocks that distinguish the truly outstanding project managers from the common place.

 Project managers who are competent team builders will realize tremendous benefits.
-In the days that PMs worked for me, I considered that if nothing at all were done correctly besides constructing and managing the project team, there was a good chance we’d be ok for any given project.
+In the days that PMs worked for me, I considered that if nothing at all were done correctly besides constructing and managing the project team, there was a good chance we’d be alright for any given project.
 If nothing else, give me a team builder.

 A team builder can best be defined as a central figure who provides the substance that holds the team together in common purpose toward the right objective.
 This ‘substance’ often starts out as a title, but good team builders know this does not carry the day.
 Here is what you’ll see in great teams –

 Of course, great teams are the exception.
 In order for a team to progress from a group of strangers into a single cohesive unit, the leader must understand the process and dynamics required for this transformation, including the appropriate leadership style to use during each stage of team development.
 Place “8 Tips to Build a Successful Team” into your reference library.